lbraglia/yapomif/README.md

 ## Install

-### Development version
-Development version can be installed via GitHub.
-Before that, you need to setup `devtools` via
+You can install this package via GitHub.
+Before that, you need to setup `devtools`

 ```R
 install.packages("devtools", dependencies=TRUE)